BoolPurist/daily_ruster_man/doc/usage.md

 See the example [config.toml].
 You can use this file as a starting point. it provides all options ready out comment them.

+## Enviroment variables

+Some options for application can be provided via enviroment variables.
+Every option that can be provided via enviroment variable , can also be provided as CLI argument.

+The help pages aka "-h" of the application and of the subcommands show wihch CLI arguments can also be given as enviroment variable.

+All names of an enviromnetal variable follow this convention: "RUSTER_JOURNAL_<name_of_cli_argument>".
+<name_of_cli_argument> is the name CLI option in upper case and with each "-" is replaced by "_".
+Example: the cli argument named "config-path" has an enviroment variable variant called "RUSTER_JOURNAL_CONFIG_PATH".

 ## Templates

 This application allows you to create template files which are used when a journal is created.